GenoZhou/GZStackView/README.md

 ## About this project

 This project is inspired by [seedco/StackViewController](https://github.com/seedco/StackViewController).
-The concepts are brilliant but implementation seems a bit too complicated for Geno, so Geno ended up crafting his own.
+The concepts are brilliant but implementation seems too complicated for Geno, so Geno ended up crafting his own.

 ### Todo: